-- A. To discipline, suspend, demote, discharge employees for just cause.
+- 1) To discipline, suspend, demote, discharge employees for just cause.
 In cases which warrant a formal investigation by the department, the Union and Administration may choose to conduct a joint investigation.
-In an effort to expedite the process, the Union representative may be temporarily assigned to administrative duty for the duration of the investigation. - B. To recruit, hire, promote, transfer, assign, and retain employees. - C. To lay off employees for lack of work or funds or other legitimate reasons. - D. To determine number of personnel (e.g., total per shift and per equipment), the methods and equipment for operations of the department. - E. To fill vacancies subject to Civil Service Rules and Regulations. - F. To appoint employees to positions within the bargaining unit. - G. To assign work and overtime. - H. To classify jobs. - I. To determine the duties to be performed by employees in classifications included in the bargaining unit. - J. To determine shift business hours. - K. To determine the length of shifts, starting and quitting times. - L. To schedule work. - M. To direct employees. - N. To discontinue work that would be wasteful or unproductive. - O_i To make and modify rules and regulations for the operation of the department and conduct of its employees. - P. To determine reasonable training standards and assign required training. - Q. To determine physical, mental, and performance standards. - R. To control Fire Department budget. - S. To take any action necessary in event of emergency.
+In an effort to expedite the process, the Union representative may be temporarily assigned to administrative duty for the duration of the investigation. - 2) To recruit, hire, promote, transfer, assign, and retain employees. - 3) To lay off employees for lack of work or funds or other legitimate reasons. - 4) To determine number of personnel (e.g., total per shift), the methods and equipment for operations of the department. - 5) To fill vacancies subject to Civil Service Rules and Regulations. - 6) To appoint employees to positions within the bargaining unit. - 7) To assign work and overtime. - 8) To classify jobs. - 9) To determine the duties to be performed by employees in classifications included in the bargaining unit. - 10) To determine shift business hours. - 11) To determine the length of shifts, starting and quitting times. - 12) To schedule work. - 13) To direct employees. - 14) To discontinue work that would be wasteful or unproductive. - 15) To make and modify rules and regulations for the operation of the department and conduct of its employees. - 16) To determine physical, mental, and performance standards. - 17) To control the Fire Department budget. - 18) To take any action necessary in event of emergency.